thesovereignrepo/The-Sovereign-Repository/01-Desktop/02-Intermediate/Ubuntu.md

 ## Tor Browser

-Open Terminal from the applications menu, and run the following command to install Tor Browser using the Tor Project repository.
+Open Terminal from the applications menu, and run the following command to install Tor Browser.

-1. Open terminal and run command.
+1. Install the Tor Browser.
     ```
     sudo apt install torbrowser-launcher
     ```